Over a million Rohingya refugees have fled violence in Myanmar in successive waves of displacement since the early 1990s.

-Together with our partners, we are also helping the government to develop Kutupalong Extension, a new site near Kutupalong refugee camp.
+Together with our partners, we are also helping the government to develop new sites that can safely accommodate refugees.
 This includes funding a road to facilitate construction and refugee access, supporting site planning, building latrines and wells, improving the water and sanitation facilities and distributing shelter materials.

-Led by UNHCR, the protection group is scaling up its engagement in all refugee settlements.
-The group is working on a referral system and safe spaces for victims of gender-based violence.
-It is also enhancing efforts to identify and refer children at risk for the appropriate support.
+UNHCR is working to mainstream refugee protection in all refugee settlements.
+With its partners, it is developing a referral system and safe spaces for survivors of gender-based violence.
+We are also enhancing efforts to identify and refer children at risk for the appropriate support.

 To find the latest documents and figures on the Rohingya situation, please visit our Data Portal.